moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Reason Phrase Length: The length in bytes of the reason phrase.

-* Reason Phrase: Provides the reason for subscription error and `Reason Phrase Length` field carries its length.
+* Reason Phrase: Provides the reason for subscription error.

 ## UNSUBSCRIBE {#message-unsubscribe}